donkoshy/EEE3097S_Group8/Jasveer_Encryption/README.md

-Firstly, download wolfSSL by using the terminal and navigating to the folder wolfssl-5.5.0 use the command :  ./configure
+First, download wolfSSL by using the terminal and navigating to the folder wolfssl-5.5.0 use the command :  ./configure
 Once that is done, use the command : make
 Then the command: make install